Online Reputation: How to Monitor and Respond to Customer Reviews

 While you hope it’s nothing, knowing makes all the difference between competing and closing your doors.
 According to Chatmeter.com:

-- 84% of Americans say online reviews have an influence on their decision to purchase.
+• 84% of Americans say online reviews influence their decision to purchase.

-And there are a bunch of places they’ll talk about you and post their reviews.
-The first of which is Facebook, where nearly a billion people hangout throughout the day.
+There are several places where they’ll talk about you and post their reviews.
+One is Facebook, where two billion people hang out throughout the day.

-Your buyers can be sharing their negative or positive reviews on Twitter, Angle's list, Foursquare or LinkedIn, - even making a video about their experience with your brand on YouTube.
+Your buyers can share their negative or positive reviews on Twitter, Angle's, Foursquare or LinkedIn, - even make a video about their experience with your brand on YouTube.

 If you are a hotel, TripAdvisor boasts 100 million users.
-Yelp, which used to be mostly restaurants, now has reviews from lots of businesses and services.
+Yelp, which used to be mostly restaurants, now has reviews for many businesses and services.

-In fact, a recent study from Harvard Business School revealed a direct correlation between star ratings on Yelp and revenues at a business.
+In fact, a study from Harvard Business School revealed a direct correlation between Yelp star ratings and business revenues.

 Why the upturn?

-Mainly, new shoppers are increasingly going to the ‘net either on their smartphones or other devices and checking reviews before purchasing.
-Even though they may not know the reviewers on Yelp or some of the other networks - the more stars and positives, the more likely they are to shop with you.
+New shoppers are increasingly going online on their smartphones or other devices and checking reviews before purchasing.
+Even though they may not know the reviewers on Yelp or some other networks, the more stars and positives, the more likely they are to shop with you.

-That’s a game-changer because just a few years ago, shoppers would just trust the direct mailer you blanketed the neighborhood with.
-Now they’ll check before visiting.
+That’s a game-changer because just a few years ago, shoppers would trust the direct mailer you distributed throughout the neighborhood.
+Now, they’ll check before visiting.

-That’s why you have to monitor what they are saying, good or bad.
+That’s why you must monitor what they say, good or bad.

 Monitoring Your Online Reputation

-So you understand you need to know what posters are posting, but how to do it?
-Set up an automated alert to be sent to you whenever your business is reviewed or mentioned on the web.
-I use Google alerts http://www.google.com/alerts.
+So you understand you need to know what posters are posting, but how do you do it?
+Set up an automated alert to send you whenever your business is reviewed or mentioned on the web.
+I use Google Alerts: http://www.google.com/alerts.

-While you can set it to send a compilation weekly or once a day, I prefer to set it to “as-it-happens” as things can get out of hand quickly and go viral.
-On a side note, you can also set one up for a competitor, a shopping center you are considering becoming a tenant of, or for a major product line you carry.
+While you can set it to send a compilation weekly or once a day, I prefer to set it to “as it happens,” as things can get out of hand quickly and go viral.
+On a side note, you can also set one up for a competitor, a shopping center you are considering becoming a tenant of, or a major product line you carry.

 You should also set up an alert on Twitter to let you know when your business is mentioned in a Tweet.
 Twitter is especially important for your online reputation because people with smartphones use Twitter all the time.

-Your clients are most likely already using Twitter and you want to pay attention to what they say.
-If you use TweetDeck, you can just add a column for the name of your business with a hashtag in front of it.
-(For me it is #theretaildoctor.)
+Your clients are likely already using Twitter, and you want to pay attention to what they say.
+If you use TweetDeck, you can add a column for your business name with a hashtag in front of it.
+(For me, it is #theretaildoctor.)

 A good site for this, even if you’re not on Twitter, is Tweetbeep http://tweetbeep.com/ a site that can email you alerts.